estebanmunchjones2019/plugin-based-architecture-article/Readme.md

-That's it! **your Vue app has succesfully implemented a plugin based architecture with Web Components!**
+That's it! **our Vue app has succesfully implemented a plugin based architecture with Web Components!**

 ## Angular demo

 Lets follow the same steps as above, but for an Angular app now.
-The final Angular app can be found in this [gitHub repo](https://github.com/estebanmunchjones2019/angular-web-components-plugin).
+The final app can be found in this [gitHub repo](https://github.com/estebanmunchjones2019/angular-web-components-plugin).

 1) **Install the Angular CLI globally:**